Things To Do In Ubud, Bali

 A lovely relaxed vegetarian cafe with views in the Penestanan area.

-Not cheap but we really liked the food, drinks and ambiance of the Yellow Flower.
+Not cheap but we really liked the food, drinks and ambience of the Yellow Flower.

 They make some fantastic wholesome smoothies.
 I think our favourite was banana and chocolate.